hello/user-guide/content/getting-started/pairing-sense.md

 2. Tap Bluetooth> Flip the switch to On
 3. Return to the Sense app

-Make sure Sense is  plugged in, nearby, and in [Pairing Mode.](http://staging-user.hello.is/troubleshoot/putting-sense-in-pairing-mode/)
+Make sure Sense is  plugged in, nearby, and glowing purple in [Pairing Mode.](http://staging-user.hello.is/troubleshoot/putting-sense-in-pairing-mode/)

-[Screenshot: Pairing with Sense]

 When ready, tap Continue.
 The app will prompt you to Pair with your Sense.

-[Screenshot: Pairing Dialog]

 Press Pair to pair your phone with Sense.